victorxcl/CLIPS-unicode/README.md

 You can compile this source code by the steps below:

+1. cd to the folder which contains clips and extra folders
+2. gcc -O3 -Iclips -Iunicode clips/*.c unicode/*.c -o clips.out
+3. copy `clips.out` to you PATH directory and renamed to `clips`, such as /usr/local/bin/clips

+2014/9/28

+You can compile this source code by the steps below:

 1. cd clips
 2. gcc -O3 *.c -oclips
 3. copy clips to you PATH directory, such as /usr/local/bin